 The law of unintended consequences

+How public perceptions drive regulation that will drive costs of food up and increase pressures on urban housing.
 "The law of unintended consequences, often cited but rarely defined, is that actions of people—and especially of government—always have effects that are unanticipated or unintended.
 Economists and other social scientists have heeded its power for centuries; for just as long, politicians and popular opinion have largely ignored it.”
 (Source Rob Norton, The Library of Economics and Liberty).